North Carolina Legislature Won’t Ban College Player Props, Lawmakers Predict, Eyeing Other Options

 Those efforts could include appealing to state gaming regulators to make the change themselves.
 In Louisiana, for instance, the Gaming Control Board has issued an order banning college player prop bets, beginning Aug.
 1.

-In North Carolina's upper chamber, state Sen. Julie Mayfield, D-Buncombe County, said on “The Edge” she also doubts her proposal, Senate Bill 788, will be approved this legislative session.
+In North Carolina's upper chamber, state Sen. Julie Mayfield, D-Buncombe County, said on “The Edge” that she also doubts her proposal, Senate Bill 788, will be approved during this legislative session.
 Mayfield’s bill seeks the same ban as Morey’s measure in the House.

 Both lawmakers said they were prompted to seek a ban after learning that University of North Carolina basketball player Armando Bacot was harassed.